FishPass Updates

 Dear partners and stakeholders:

-On behalf of the FishPass team, I am pleased to provide an update from the first quarter of 2024.
-Please distribute the update as you see fit.
+On behalf of the FishPass team, I am pleased to provide an update from October 2024.

-• February - The FishPass Advisory Board met in Traverse City to discuss research coordination, data management, commissioning research plans, and progress updates from ongoing research and assessment activities.
+• 29-30 October 2024 - The FishPass Advisory Board met in Travers1e City to discuss construction progress, research coordination, commissioning research plans, and progress updates from ongoing research and assessment activities.

 Outreach: